DreamworldSolutions/dw-input/README.md

 -  `validate` - Call this to validate input.
 Returns false if value is invalid.

 ## Theme
 - Configure padding of the textarea `--dw-textarea-padding` css variable.
+- Configure height of single line input: `--dw-input-height` cssvariable.
 - For Borders, direclty apply to `dw-textarea` element at the time of usage.
 Default border hasn't provided as it's raw element to be used for the custom purposes/UI.
 - It has no (transparent) background-color, so set background-color to `dw-textarea` as per your need.